xPMo/discord-potpourri/README.md

 - `/stats`: Get character data for a given Rivals 2 character
 - `/framedata`: Get frame data for a character + move + hitbox
 - `/topic`: Get topic text from one of the general Rivals 2 character pages on dragdown.wiki
+- `/glossary`: Get a glossary entry from the Rivals 2 glossary page on dragdown.wiki